 8. The Service Culture Handbook

-In The Service Culture Handbook, Jeff Toister, one of the top customer service professionals in the world, provides readers with actionable steps to create a workplace culture where employees are obsessed with fostering excellent customer service.
-This is the book for business owners, managers, and consultants looking to strengthen customer service at all points in their business.
+In The Service Culture Handbook, Jeff Toister, one of the top customer service professionals in the world, provides readers with actionable steps to create a workplace culture where employees are obsessed with providing excellent customer service.
+This is one of the best customer service books for business owners, managers, and consultants looking to strengthen customer service at all points in their business.

 Length: 190 pages